Volunteer with us

 For each street count, we rely on the goodwill of more than 150 volunteers to help the City of Sydney's Homelessness Unit collect accurate and up-to-date information to develop responses to homelessness according to need.

-Our next street count is due to take place in February 2015.
+The next street count takes place on 24 February 2015.

 Meals on Wheels